ntieu4328/TryHackMe/Advent of Cyber 2024.md

 Kali Linux:
 * file - determines the type of file and its data
 * exiftool - software used for reading, writing, and editing metadata
+* cat etc/passwd - see what user's shell is set as
+* lsb-release -a - shows what version of linux OS running

 PowerShell: